PDAL/PDAL/doc/workshop/exercises/analysis/meshing/meshing.rst

 .. note::

     Since QGIS doesn't support `.ply` files we can't use it for this exercise.
-    In order to use QGIS you can covert the files to laz or `.copc` using PDAL.
+    In order to use QGIS you can covert the files to OBJ or `.copc` using PDAL.

 .. seealso::